Tanishka-Arora/Introduction/README.md

 **Hello there,
 My name is Tanishka Arora.
 I am a  data science fresher with a passion for solving complex problems using data-driven approaches.**
-Data is today's fuel.The sheer power of data drove me to initiate my journey into the world of Data Science.
-Data Science has been my major point of interest for a year now.
-I find ease coding in Python,but I never limit myself to learn Python just for Data Science.
+Data is today's fuel.The sheer power of data drove me to initiate my journey into the world of Data Science.Data Science has been my major point of interest for a year now.
+I find ease coding in Python, but I never limit myself to learn Python just for Data Science.
 I am currently in the 6th semester of my B.tech degree in Computer Science and Engineering (CSE).
 My current interests are (but not limited to)

 -Data Analytics